-Benchmark Measure of Progress Target Year of Completion Progress in 2021 3.18 Implement and utilize a structured systematic safety assessment process, SAFE model, in FSU which is based on engagement and collaboration with families and teaming to develop service plans that effectively meet family needs and maintain safe living environments.
-Development of the SAFE model Implement Department wide training of SAFE model # and % of target staff to be trained are trained Safe Model completed November 2019 Department wide training of SAFE model completed by December 2019 As part of the implementation design for the OFFA, coaches were trained and imbedded in each of the four regions of FSU, as well as the assignment of a Practice Consultant (senior supervisor) to support and facilitate the use of the OFFA.
+Benchmark Measure of Progress Target Year of Completion Progress in 2022 3.18 Implement and utilize a structured systematic safety assessment process, SAFE model, in FSU which is based on engagement and collaboration with families and teaming to develop service plans that effectively meet family needs and maintain safe living environments.
+Development of the SAFE model Implement Department wide training of SAFE model # and % of target staff to be trained are trained Safe Model completed November 2019 Department wide training of SAFE model completed by December 2019 As part of the implementation design for the SAFE/On-going Family Functioning Assessment, coaches were trained and imbedded in each of the four regions of FSU, as well as the assignment of a Practice Consultant (senior supervisor) to support and facilitate the use of the SAFE/OFFA.
 Coaches and Practice Consultants initially had regular coaching hours to ensure consistent availability for all staff.
 The Practice consultants were included in supervisor meetings and unit meetings to build relationships within the regions and partner with staff struggling with family engagement.
-With 3.19 Pilot use of Family Functioning Assessment on no legal status cases in each Region; Review pilot/ lessons learned through pilot.
-2019 3.20 Monitor completion and fidelity to FFA implementation and make changes as needed Monthly meetings occur, and implementation fidelity documented, recommendations for changes documented # and % of timely FFA completed 2019-2024 (SAFE Model) every new case assignment,
+With every new case assignment, the worker and supervisor schedule a consult with the Practice Consultant and/or coach to start planning and addressing ways to engage the family and effectively establish a working relationship